ecodynlab/GALUP/Modules/Module 3.md

 :pushpin: A database of remote sensing indices and their respective sensors and areas of application are compiled [here](https://www.indexdatabase.de/).

-## 2. Sources for Preprocessed Indices for Regional-scale Applications
+## 2. Sources for Preprocessed RS Indices for Regional-scale Applications
 - In general, computing RS requires that data be radiometrically calibrated and converted to apparent at-surface reflectance.
 However, some commonly used indices are often made available by agencies such as NASA or USGS to make regional-scale comparisons of landscape condition  easier.
 These data have been pre-processed and cleaned for artifacts (clouds, missing data) as 'analysis-ready' products.
 The Table below provides the spatial and temporal resolutions of the RS indices and environment variables, along with their sensors/sources.

 |  RS Indices and Environmental Variables     | Sensor(s)   | Temporal Resolution     | Spatial Resolution